r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Kiyohime:**

-It is a pleasure to see you and your retainers again, {(M) Lord /(F) Lady} Fujimaru.
+It is a pleasure to see you and your retainers again, [♂ Lord /♀ Lady] Fujimaru.
 Oh, I see you have another in your retinue now.

 **Kiyohime:**